KnutAM/SolidMechanics/BoundaryValueProblem.md

 \tv{u}(x) &= \tv{h}(\tv{x}), \quad \tv{x} \in \Gamma\subscr{D} \\
 \tv{n} \cdot \sig(\eps(\tv{u}(\tv{x}))) &= \tv{g}(\tv{x}), \quad \tv{x} \in \Gamma\subscr{N}\label{eq:bvp}
 \end{align}
 where the first equation defines the differential equation inside the body (light orange).
-The second equation give the so-called Dirichlet boundary conditions, here we already know the value of the displacements.
-And finally, the part of the boundary with unknown displacements is called the Neuman (also natural) boundary.
+The second equation give the so-called Dirichlet boundary conditions (black, $\Gamma\subscr{d}$), here we already know the value of the displacements.
+And finally, the part of the boundary with unknown displacements is called the Neuman (also natural) boundary (blue, $\Gamma\subscr{N}$).
 Here, we know the traction.
 Often, a majority of the boundary has zero load but we know it is zero!

 The problem is - it is not possible to determine the function $\tv{u}(\tv{x})$ for most cases.
 While it is possible in a few special cases, what to do for the remaining problems?
-More on that [below](#finite_element_approximations_to_the_bvp), let's first start with a few cases where we can find a solution analytically.
+More on that [below](#finite_element_approximations_to_the_bvp), let's first start with a case where we can find the solution analytically.

-## Analytical solutions to the BVP
+## Analytical solution to the BVP
 Consider the case of cylinder subjected to uniaxial tension, with an isotropic material:

 ![](/assets/UniaxialTensionTest.svg)

 On the blue edges we have Neumann (natural) boundary conditions.
 We don't know the displacements, but we know the traction.
 On the right side ($x_1=L$), this traction is $[F/A]\onebase{1}$, where $A$ is the cross-sectional area and on the sides of the cylinder the traction is zero.
 On the left side, we actually have mixed boundary conditions.
-We know that the traction in the $x_2$-$x_3$ plane is zero (Neumann), and we know that the displacement is zero in the $\onebase{1}$ direction (Dirichlet).
+We know that the traction components in the $x_2$-$x_3$ plane are zero (Neumann), and that the displacement is zero in the $\onebase{1}$ direction (Dirichlet).

 \collaps{To solve the differential equation, we make the following ansatz}{**How did we arrive at this ansatz?**